-The idea that makes up the title of Dillon Bloomer’s Mindless is an interesting one to analyse, particularly in an artistic format.
+The idea that makes up the title of Dillon Bloomer’s Mindless is an interesting one to analyze, particularly in an artistic format.
 The human mind is seemingly always active; it is just about impossible for a person to simply not think about things.
-To be mindless is to be in a state that might be seen as being unnatural, or arguably in the most peaceful state a person can be in.
+To be mindless is to be in a state that might be seen as being unnatural, or arguably in the most peaceful state, a person can be in.
 Bloomer’s analysis into the mindless individual takes on a highly poetic — which is to say, metaphorical and abstract — look into the state of mind, because by nature it cannot be experienced and described during.
-The result is a very interesting and strangely relatable analysis that helps to solidify the abstract, and bring the reader into a mindless world.
+The result is a very interesting and strangely relatable analysis that helps to solidify the abstract and bring the reader into a mindless world.

 Never underestimate the power of a dream